-Game of thrones may be over but winter is still very much on the horizon, which is why we're going to be talking about the importance of a winter check on your vehicle.
-We advise that everyone has their car checked before winter to ensure that its ready for the cold months ahead and to avoid any unwanted problems.
+Today we are going to be talking about the importance of a winter check on your vehicle.
+We advise that everyone has their car checked before winter to ensure that its ready for the cold months ahead and to avoid any unwanted problems or repairs.

 So, what is a winter check? a winter check is exactly what it sounds like, a thorough check of the car and its components to ensure they're able to stand up to the cold weather associated with the winter months.
 We check all the things that are vital to keeping your car both safe and on the road.
 Keep reading to find out what an E & J Jarvis winter check consists of.

 Lights & screen wash - Firstly our technicians will check that the lights are working by giving a visual inspection, any bulbs that aren't working will receive a recommendation for replacement.
 As the nights become longer, it's vital to ensure all lights are working - even if you don't drive at night.
 Secondly we check for screen wash levels and top up if necessary, a good screen wash will make keeping your field of vision at its best a much easier task.

 Fluid levels - We then check all the fluid levels under the bonnet, so oil, coolant/antifreeze, power steering fluid etc and top up anything below the recommended levels.
 Antifreeze is especially important during the winter months to keep the coolant from expanding and causing internal damage to the radiator and other cooling components.
 Antifreeze also raises the boiling point of the engine coolant to combat overheating issues.
 After the levels are checked, we use a special tool to check that the coolant is still effective.
 Ineffective coolant will be unable to combat freezing so this is an important part of the test.